Asthma and Other Lung Diseases

 Early lung problems may put children on a path to abnormal lung development.3 But there are still a number of questions.
 Does early damage to the airways mean that the airways do not grow normally?
 Or does being born with lower lung function make children more likely to have lifelong lung problems?
 Studies have not provided the answers yet.

-How are asthma and chronic obstructive pulmonary disease linked?
+How are asthma and COPD linked?

 Adults with asthma are more likely to develop COPD than adults without asthma.3 One 20-year study showed that people with asthma were:6